baraakh30/CityX/README.md

 pip install -r requirements.txt
 ```

-4. **Download Pretrained Model**:
+4. **Using The Pretrained Model**:
 Ensure you have the pretrained model inside app/static/.
-You can generate this by running model_training.py:
+You can use the already trained one (added to the repo at app/static/) or You can generate it by running model_training.py:
 ```bash
 python model_training.py
 ```